microsoft/BotBuilder-Samples/MigrationV3V4/CSharp/Skills/README.md

 ### Connect to the bot using Bot Framework Emulator

-- Launch Bot Framework Emulator
+- Launch the Bot Framework Emulator.
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`, the `MicrosoftAppId` and `MicrosoftAppPassword` for the `SimpleRootBot`